Fleet Energy Depot Overview > FED Operations & Economics

-Fleet Depot Ops and Throughput
+Fleet Energy Depot Ops & Economics

-Fleet depot operations and throughput describe how electric vehicles, robots, and people move through a fleet energy depot from arrival to dispatch.
+Fleet depot operations and economics describe how electric vehicles, robots, and people move through a fleet energy depot from arrival to dispatch.
 This article focuses on yard layouts, traffic flow, scheduling, and maintenance loops that determine how reliably fleets can be turned around within their duty cycles.

 Where EV fleet depot charging systems and depot energy and power define hardware and electrical capacity, depot operations translate that capacity into real-world uptime.
 Poorly designed lanes, staging, and workflows can bottleneck even well-sized power and charging infrastructure.